Lake Erie College: Academics

 Lake Erie College has three academic schools: the School of Education, the School of Business and Professional Studies, and the School of STREAMS (science, technology, research, engineering, animal and medical sciences).
 Each maintains its own majors, minors, and programs under the direction of its respective dean.
 All students complete a general curriculum, called CORE, as a foundation to courses required by their major field(s) of study.

-School of Business and Professional Studies

-The school is IACBE-accredited and offers its students ten undergraduate majors and six minors.
+The School of Business and Professional Studies is IACBE-accredited and offers its students ten undergraduate majors and six minors.

-School of Education

 In addition to three undergraduate programs, the School of Education also offers endorsements in TESOL and reading, post-baccalaureate programming, and an M.Ed. degree.

-School of STREAMS

-Some popular majors include criminal justice, psychology and English.
+Popular majors at the School of STREAMS include criminal justice, psychology, and English.
 While most major fields lead to a Bachelor of Arts degree, a Bachelor of Fine Arts degree is also offered.
 There are four majors in natural sciences and mathematics as well as four majors in equine studies.
 Equine studies at Lake Erie College began in 1955 and there have been 304 Equine Studies graduates since 2000.

-Minors such as gender, sexuality & women's studies as well as comedy studies fall outside the scope of major fields of study.
+Minors such as gender, sexuality & women's studies, as well as comedy studies, fall outside the scope of major fields of study.

 Students have access to regional land preserves due to the School's partnership with The Nature Conservancy.

 Athletics

 The official nickname of the college's athletics teams is the Storm.
 This name was chosen after Lake Erie College started competing nationally, at which point they held a contest to name the team.
 "Contestants had to supply the name and a suitable logo and rationale for the name.
 A Madison woman won by suggesting the name the Storm."
 The name was chosen to replace the nickname Unicorns when the college added men's intercollegiate athletics beginning in 1988.
-Their mascot is Stormy.
+Their mascot is Stormy, the storm.

 Lake Erie College sponsored the first women's national collegiate tennis tournament in 1922, won by Evelyn Ennes of Sandusky, Ohio.